helidon-io/helidon-examples/examples/integrations/oci/adbs/README.md

 ## Environment Variables

-This example is designed so that you can run it by supplying your personal Oracle Cloud-related information as environment variable.
-That way you don't have to edit `src/main/resources/application.yaml` (though you may if you wish).
-You'll need to define the following environment variables:
+This example is designed so that you can run it by supplying your personal Oracle Cloud-related information as environment variables.
+That way you don't have to edit `src/main/resources/application.yaml` or `src/main/resources/meta-config.yaml`, since environment variables have a higher precedence in this example (though you may if you wish).
+You'll need to define the following environment variables in the environment where you will run the
+example:

 1. **`COMPARTMENT_OCID`**: You'll set this variable to the value of your compartment's OCID.
 You can find its OCID in the OCI console.
 (This is needed by the OCI Vault and Secrets Management APIs.)